Specify dates and times using crontab syntax

 • Slash

-Slashes (/) are used to specify incrementor values.
-Incrementors can be used with ranges and single values.
-If used with a single value, then the value is changed to a range with a starting value and incrementor.
+Use slashes (/) to specify incrementer values.
+Incrementers can be used with ranges and single values.
+If used with a single value, the value is changed to a range with a starting value and incrementer.

 Examples: